nagaraju-inturi/Informixgres/README.md

 ### I can connect from localhost but cannot from remote host

-Prestogres trusts connections from localhost and rejects any other connections by default.
+Informixgres trusts connections from localhost and rejects any other connections by default.
-To connect Prestogres from a remote host, you need to edit informix\_hba.conf file.
+To connect Informixgres from a remote host, you need to edit informix\_hba.conf file.

 See [Authentication](#authentication) section for details.

-### I can connect to Prestogres but cannot run any queries
+### I can connect to Informixgres but cannot run any queries

-Prestogres gets all table information from Presto when you run the first query for each connection.
+Informixgres gets all table information from Presto when you run the first query for each connection.
 If this initialization fails, all queries fail.

-Prestogres runs following SQL on Presto to get table information.
-If this query fails on your Presto, Prestogres doesn't work.
+Informixgres runs following SQL on Presto to get table information.
+If this query fails on your Presto, Informixgres doesn't work.

 ```sql
 select table_schema, table_name, column_name, is_nullable, data_type